 What is backup withholding?
 Persons making certain payments to you must under certain conditions withhold and pay to the IRS 24% of such payments.
 This is called "backup withholding."
-Payments that may be subject to backup withholding include, but are not limited to, interest, tax-exempt interest, dividends, broker and barter exchange transactions, rents, royalties, nonemployee pay, payments made in settlement of payment card and third-party network transactions, and certain payments from fishing boat operators.
+Payments that may be subject to backup withholding include interest, tax-exempt interest, dividends, broker and barter exchange transactions, rents, royalties, nonemployee pay, payments made in settlement of payment card and third party network transactions and certain payments from fishing boat operators.
 Real estate transactions are not subject to backup withholding.